KengLL/KengLL.github.io/_projects/2_autonomous_vehicle.md

 - Accurate lane detection and following.
 - GPS path-following precision within 0.5 meters of the recorded path.
 - Smooth and reliable dynamic lane switching.

-**Image Slot**: Add a final demo or highlight reel image showcasing the project in action.

 ---